 Egilsstadir, Eastern Region

-Named after the Egilsstaðir Farm, Egilsstaðir is known as one of Iceland’s youngest townships.
-Recently built up as a service and trade center for East Iceland, the area is still rich in wildlife and surrounding nature destinations.
-With numerous waterfalls in the area, travelers can enjoy the unique hiking trails leading up to each cascading masterpiece, including Hengifoss, Iceland’s third highest waterfall.
-Take a walking tour of the Highland farms, a group of individual farms just outside of town, or swim in the green-blue waters of the Eyvindará River in the summer months.
-If you are looking to venture further out of town, head down to Hallormsstaður National Forest, Iceland’s largest forest and explore their walking paths and camping sites.
-While East Iceland is the only location to spot wild reindeer, Egilsstaðir is the perfect starting point for encountering these majestic creatures.
+On the Map: Egilsstaðir lies on the Lagarfljót River in East Iceland.
+Named after the Egilsstaðir Farm, it is one of Iceland’s youngest townships.
+Recently built as a trade center for East Iceland, the area is still rich in wildlife and surrounding destinations where nature is queen.
+With numerous waterfalls in the area, there are gorgeous hiking trails leading to each cascading masterpiece, including Hengifoss, Iceland’s third highest waterfall.
+There are walking tours of the Highland farms, a group of individual farms just outside town and swimming in the turquoise waters of the Eyvindará River.
+Farther out of town there’s the Hallormsstaður National Forest—Iceland’s largest forest.
+Keep a watchful eye… East Iceland is the only location to spot wild reindeer.
+Beautiful!

 Overnight Location